 There are two reasons why companies and governments are lobbying for regulations or legislations against influencers: Accountability and Protection.

-Most of the controversy that involves influencers are due to lack of accountability among influencers and the lack of financial protection of consumers and businesses.
+Most of the controversy that involves influencers are due to a lack of accountability among influencers and the lack of financial protection of consumers and businesses.

 Take for example the infamous Fyre Festival.
 It was a very successful campaign, but it turned out to be a big scam.
 Thousands of dollars were spent by consumers, wasted on failed expectations and false promises.
 And those expectations and promises were propagated by big influencers.